eyeonus/Trade-Dangerous/README.txt

        e.g.
          --to Beagle2
          --to Aulin

+     --end <station or system>
+       Instead of --to, allows you to specify multiple destinations and TD will attempt to find a route that ends at one of them: e.g.
+         --end beagle2
+           ^_ equivalent to "--to beagle2"
+         --end beagle2 --end freeport
+           ^_ finds a route terminating at EITHER beagle2 OR freeport

      --via <station or system>
        Lets you specify a station that must be between the second and final hop.